-I am a Mechanical / Materials Engineer at Google ATAP.
+I am a Sr. Mechanical / Materials Engineer at Google ATAP.
 I completed my PhD in Materials Science & Mechanical Engineering at Harvard University, advised by Dr. Robert Wood in the Harvard Microrobotics Laboratory.
 I graduated from MIT in 2012 with a B.S. in Materials Science & Engineering, earned an M.S. from Columbia University in 2013, and completed additional PhD research under Dr. Kevin Kit Parker in the Disease Biophysics Group at Harvard.

 My doctoral research focused on soft robotics, nanofibers, and biomimetic structures.
 Previous projects have included: establishing novel methods to fabricate custom nanofabrics, developing aerogel bone regeneration scaffolds, improving methods to amplify degraded DNA in Martian soil, 3D printing elephant skulls to investigate adaptations for low-frequency hearing, additive manufacturing strategies for ceramic materials, and building photoswitchable colloid monolayers that can be used to encode information using light.